 ‘James I: Scotland's King of England’ by John Matusiak (2015).
 A new History Press title.
 ISBN 9780750955621

 Professor Croft’s 2002 book is characterised as a segmented examination of the reign for students.
-Professor Stewart’s 2003 book is reviewed as a more popular study, with a focus on politics and religion of the reign, but with some weaknesses in analysis. is one example.
+Professor Stewart’s 2003 book is reviewed as a more popular study, with a focus on politics and religion of the reign, but with some weaknesses in analysis.
+This book review is one example.

 Caroline Bingham’s volumes are a superior popular history, but thoroughly researched and referenced and perhaps are a mid-point between the books of the two preceding author’s works.